ramirezStefano/GuideToBashAndCLI/README.md

 - Use `awk` to perform more complex operations on files.
 For example, `awk '{print $1}' file.txt` will display the first column of data in `file.txt`.

 By using these hotkeys, tips, and tricks, you can become more efficient and effective at using Bash to manage your files and directories.

+## Reserved symbols in Bash:

+- `.`: Represents the current directory.
+For example, `./script.sh` runs the `script.sh` script in the current directory.
+- `..`: Represents the parent directory.
+For example, `../file.txt` refers to a file named `file.txt` in the parent directory of the current directory.
+- `~`: Represents the home directory of the current user.
+For example, `~/file.txt` refers to a file named `file.txt` in the home directory of the current user.
+- `/`: Represents the root directory, the top-level directory in the file system hierarchy.
+For example, `/etc/passwd` refers to the `passwd` file in the `etc` directory at the root of the file system.

+These symbols are used in Bash commands to navigate the file system and perform operations on files and directories.
+Understanding how to use them is crucial for effective file management in Bash.

+Here are some examples of how to use these symbols in Bash:

+- `cd ..`: Changes the current working directory to the parent directory of the current directory.
+- `ls ~/`: Lists the contents of the home directory of the current user.
+- `cp file.txt /tmp/`: Copies the file `file.txt` to the `/tmp` directory.
+- `rm -r /var/log/`: Removes the entire `/var/log` directory and its contents.

+Remember to use these symbols carefully, as they can be powerful and potentially dangerous when used incorrectly.